MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 Others are specific to Materialize (`Get`, `ArrangeBy`).

 In general, a high level understanding of what these operators do is sufficient for effective debugging:
-`Filter` filters records, `Join on` joins records from two or more inputs, `Map` applies a function to transform records, etc.
+`Filter` filters records, `Join` joins records from two or more inputs, `Map` applies a function to transform records, etc.
 You can find more details on these operators in the [`EXPLAIN` documentation](https://materialize.com/docs/sql/explain/#operators-in-decorrelated-and-optimized-plans).
 But it's not important to have a deep understanding of all these operators for effective debugging.

 Behind the scenes, the operator graph is turned into a dataflow.
 The dataflow is organized in a hierarchical structure that contains operators and _regions_, which define a hierarchy on the operators.
-In our example, the dataflow contains a `InputRegion`, `BuildRegion`, and a region for the sink.
+In our example, the dataflow contains an `InputRegion`, a `BuildRegion`, and a region for the sink.

 ![Regions and operator visualization](/images/regions-and-operators-abstract.jpg)